Danmcaires/Blog-post/Blog-post.md

 There are many ways of deploying an application using Flux.
-In this demonstration we will create a source controller and a helm controller
+In this demonstration I will deploy the demo app by creating a source controller and a helm controller.

 #### Source Controller